ianLewis8/toDoList/README.md

 # toDoList
 The start of the greatest To-Do list the world has ever seen.

-Authors: Ian Lewis & Henry Holt
+Authors: Ian Lewis, Henry Holt, and William Lewis